 If you pack a lot of things with you for your hike, then it’s going to kill your knees and your legs, and it will tire you out more than it should.
 Only pack the true essentials so that you don’t burden yourself with a load of things you might not even use.

 If you plan on going hiking, you should make sure that your clothes are not made of cotton.
 That’s because it can absorb sweat, and it’s going to stay wet for a while.

 Instead, you should invest in hiking clothes made of synthetic fabric.
 These are the types of clothes that will be most comfortable for you while you’re hiking.

 Remember always to leave no trace

-At most, you should “leave nothing but footprints” as the old saying goes.
-Don’t throw away anything on the ground and keep your garbage with you until you get back home.
+At most, you should “leave nothing but footprints,” as the old saying goes.
+Don’t throw away anything on the ground and keep your garbage with you until you return home.

-Travel nurses have the opportunity to go to a lot of places so that they can help fulfill the medical needs of various hospitals.
-Since you get to see a lot of places and walk on various hiking trails, having a hobby as a hiker (while working as a nurse) is a great physical activity to get into.
-The tips listed above are great for adventurous travel nurses, and it will teach the basics of hiking for those who are only starting out.
+Travel nurses can go to a lot of places so that they can help fulfill the medical needs of various hospitals.
+Since you get to see many places and walk on various hiking trails, having a hobby as a hiker (while working as a nurse) is a great physical activity to get into.
+The tips listed above are great for adventurous travel nurses, and they will teach the basics of hiking to those who are only starting.

-We hope that these hiking tips for the adventurous travel nurses helps those travel nurses considering hiking or even reiterates what seasoned hiking travel nurses already knew.
+We hope that these hiking nurse tips help travel nurses consider hiking or even reiterating what seasoned hiking travel nurses already knew.